-Outside areas and boundaries Repair category 1 Notes Outside areas and boundaries appear adequate for purpose, allowing for sections of uneven and cracked paving.
-Ongoing maintenance of the stone boundary wall should be envisaged.
+Outside areas and boundaries

+Repair category 1

+Notes Outside areas and boundaries appear adequate for purpose.
+Boundaries are not defined.
+Please refer to Section 4 - Matters for solicitor or licensed conveyancer.

 Ceilings

 Repair category 1

-Notes No obvious significant defects were noted to the ceiling surfaces, allowing for areas of hairline cracking.
+Notes No obvious significant defects were noted to the ceiling surfaces.
 As age increases, it is not unusual for the plaster to lose its key with the timber lathing, and such defects are only revealed when decorative surfaces are stripped to allow redecoration to take place.
+The clear head height to the attic bedroom is low.

+Internal walls

-Internal walls Repair category 1 Notes The plaster finishes appear generally sound with only minor evidence of unevenness, cracking and impact damage.
-If decorative finishes are removed, plaster repairs should be anticipated.
+Repair category 1

+Notes The plaster finishes appear generally sound with only minor evidence of unevenness.

 Floors including sub-floors

 Repair category 1

 Notes Within the limitations imposed on the inspection, no indications were noted to suggest any serious disrepair.
+It will however be appreciated that concealed floor timbers cannot be guaranteed to be free from defect.